ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 specific workloads (e.g., that introduce bursty traffic where many nodes complete a task at the same time).

-In evaluating a new proposal for use in a controlled environment, the IETF needs to understand the usage, e.g., how the usage is scoped to the controlled environment, whether the algorithm will share resources with Internet traffic and consider what could happen if used in a protocol that is bridged across an Internet path.
+In evaluating a new proposal for use in a controlled environment {{?RFC8799}}, the IETF needs to understand the usage, e.g., how the usage is scoped to the controlled environment, whether the algorithm will share resources with Internet traffic and consider what could happen if used in a protocol that is bridged across an Internet path.
-Algorithms that are designed for special environments and are forbidden from use in the general Internet, might instead seek real-world data for those environments.
+Algorithms that are designed to be confined to a controlled environment and are not intended for use in the general Internet, might instead seek real-world data for those environments.
 In such cases, the evaluation criteria in the remainder of this document might not apply.

 # Evaluation Criteria {#evaluation-criteria}